ZhaoyangLyu/FROWN/README.md

 \* Equal contribution

-It's expected to be completed by Feb., 2020.
+We are still working on refactoring our code and it's expected to be available by February, 2020.